GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-wetlands-insight-tool-ramsar-wetlands/_credits.md

 ## Acknowledgments

-The Joint Remote Sensing Research Program (JRSRP) developed the Fractional Cover algorithm that is used as one of the inputs into the Wetlands Insight Tool.
+The Fractional cover (v2) algorithm is provided courtesy of the Joint Remote Sensing Research Program.
+The development of the algorithm was supported by field data collection by Australian State and Territory agencies, TERN and the National Ground Cover Monitoring Program, coordinated by ABARES.

-The Ramsar Wetlands of Australia Dataset used as the vector file over which the WIT plots and data per wetland were generated is available from the Australian Government Department of Agriculture, Water and the Environment under a [Creative Commons Attribution 3.0 Australia Licence](https://creativecommons.org/licenses/by/3.0/au/) .
-We created individual wetland polygons from the multipart Ramsar polygons in the dataset.
-The 6 Australian Ramsar Sites in external territories are excluded as they are outside of Australia’s satellite data footprint.
+The Ramsar Wetlands of Australia Dataset used as the vector file over which the WIT plots and data per wetland were generated is available from the Australian Government Department of Agriculture, Water and the Environment under a [Creative Commons Attribution 3.0 Australia Licence](https://creativecommons.org/licenses/by/3.0/au/).

 ## License and copyright